Fact Sheet 462

 HOW DOES IT REACT WITH OTHER DRUGS?

 Maraviroc is the first “attachment inhibitor” drug.
 When HIV infects a cell, it attaches to the outside of the cell.
-It uses molecules on the surface of the T-cell to attach to the cell before fusing with it.
+It uses molecules on the surface of the CD4 cell to attach to the cell before fusing with it.
 Maraviroc blocks the receptor called a CCR5 molecule.
 When maraviroc blocks this receptor, HIV cannot infect that cell.

 The preference of HIV for one type of attachment molecule is called tropism.
 Maraviroc only works against HIV that uses CCR5 to enter the T-cell.
 Before patients are prescribed maraviroc, they must take a tropism test to make sure that their virus uses the CCR5 receptor.
+See fact sheet 129 for information on tropism tests.

 The HIV virus is sloppy when it makes copies of its genetic code (RNA).
 Many new copies of HIV are mutations: they are slightly different from the original virus.
 Some mutations can continue to multiply even when you are taking an antiviral drug.
 When this happens, the drug will stop working.
 This is called "developing resistance" to the drug.
 See Fact Sheet 126 for more information on resistance.

 Resistance to maraviroc is not well understood.
 With combination therapy (taking more than one antiviral drug at the same time), HIV mutates much more slowly.
 Resistance takes longer to develop.
-It is very important to take antiviral medications according to instructions, on schedule, and not to skip or reduce doses.
+It is very important to take antiretroviral medications according to instructions, on schedule, and not to skip or reduce doses.

 Sometimes, if you develop resistance to one drug, you will also have resistance to other antiviral drugs.
 This is called "cross-resistance".
 Because maraviroc is in a new class of antiviral drugs, it seems to have almost no cross-resistance with antiviral drugs in older classes.

-HOW IS MARAVIROC TAKEN?Maraviroc is provided as 150 mg or 300 mg film-coated tablets.
+Maraviroc is provided as 150 mg or 300 mg film-coated tablets.
 The adult dosage of maraviroc can be 150 mg, 300 mg, or 600 mg twice daily.
 The dosage depends on which other drugs are being used for antiviral therapy.
 The standard dose is 300 mg twice daily.
 The 150 mg dose is needed if you are taking certain drugs including delavirdine or most protease inhibitors.
-The 600 mg dose is used with efavirenz, etravirine (TMC125, an NNRTI under development, see fact sheet 430) and other drugs that can lower blood levels of maraviroc.
+The 600 mg dose is used with efavirenz, etravirine and other drugs that can lower blood levels of maraviroc.
+The dosage should be reduced for patients with serious kidney problems.

 Maraviroc can be taken with or without food.